-Admission to All Field Experiences
+Admission to All Field Experiences Requires:

-- 1) Acceptable personal and professional qualities and habits, including grooming and dress as defined in the Pennsylvania's Code of Professional Practice and Conduct for Educators. - 2) Current Act 33, 34, and 151 clearances. - 3) A cumulative grade point average: 3.00 or above (includes transfer work)
+- 1) Acceptable personal and professional qualities and habits, including grooming and dress as defined in the Pennsylvania's Code of Professional Practice and Conduct for Educators. - 2) Current child abuse, criminal history, and fingerprint clearances. - 3) A cumulative grade point average: 3.00 or above (includes transfer work)